 1) created a suitable ground nesting environment by removing vegetation from a habitat patch

-In November 2017, John spent 2 hours searching for pupae in the area where he had captured adults in the spring.
+In November 2017, John spent 2 hours digging for pupae in the area where he had captured adults in the spring.
 None were found.

 The adult populations at our collecting sites were down in 2018, as only 6 adults (4 females and 2 males) were collected in 2, 3 hour sessions.
 This lack of bees made it impossible to carry out our plans to seed new habitat patches with adults.
-The 6 collected bees were brought back to The Farm Between and released.
+The 6 collected bees were brought back to The Farm Between and released near the sand pit.

-We won’t know if the establishments were successful until the spring of 2018 when adult bees emerge.
-The bees that were caged for 3 days showed signs of digging nesting holes in the sand provided.
+Unfortunatey, none of the trials for establishing ground nesting bees were successful.
+The bees that were caged for 3 days showed signs of digging nesting holes in the sand provided in 2017.
 There was no clear evidence of bee activity in the other 2 trials.
 Not finding pupae in the fall in an area that was marked as an aggregation was discouraging.
 We will now focus on collecting newly emerged spring adults as a way to innoculate new orchards.
 We hope to collect enough bees in 2018 to try our 3 day caged adult method in 3 different orchards.